jonshiach/graphics-book/_sources/_pages/05_transformations.md

 # Transformations

 Computer graphics requires that shapes are manipulated in space by moving the shapes, shrinking or stretching, rotating and reflection to name a few.
 We call these manipulations **transformations**.
-We need a convenient way of telling the computer how to apply our transformations and for this we make use of matrices which we covered in the previous lab on [4.
-Vectors and Matrices](vectors-and-matrices-section).
+We need a convenient way of telling the computer how to apply our transformations and for this we make use of matrices which we covered in the previous lab on [vectors and matrices](vectors-and-matrices-section).

 Each transformation has an associated **transformation matrix** which we use to multiply the vertex co-ordinates of a shape to calculate the vertex co-ordinates of the transformed shape.
 For example if $A$ is a transformation matrix for a particular transformation and $(x,y,z)$ are the co-ordinates of a vertex then we apply the transformation using

 $$ \begin{pmatrix} x' \\ y' \\ x' \end{pmatrix} = A \cdot \begin{pmatrix} x \\ y \\ z \end{pmatrix}, $$

-where $(x',y',z')^\mathsf{T}$ are the co-ordinates of the transformed point.
+where $(x',y',z')$ are the co-ordinates of the transformed point.
 Note that all vectors and co-ordinates are written as a column vector when multiplying by a matrix.

 ````{note}